slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Psychologists have known for a long time that groups of people behave differently than individuals.
 Sometimes when we are in a group, we tend to be less inhibited, more rebellious, and more confident.
 This effect is known as mob behaviour.
 As a general rule, the larger the crowd, the less responsibility people have for their behaviour.
 This is also why individuals and not groups should make decisions.
 Groups never admit failure.

 Freud was the one who realized that people’s insecurities drove them to excess and overcompensation.
 Freud was also the one who understood that people are, at heart, animals and are easily manipulated, especially in groups.

+> *"Everyone is born a genius, but the process of living de-geniuses them."
+-- Buckminster Fuller*

 > *"My first thought, is never my best thought.
 My first thought is always someone else’s; it’s always what I’ve already heard about the subject, always the conventional wisdom."
 -- William Deresiewicz*